ROCm/AMDMIGraphX/doc/src/reference/py.rst

 .. py:method:: add_parameter(name, shape)

-    Adds a parameter to the module with provided name and shape
+    Adds a parameter to the module with provided name and shape.

     :param str name: name of the parameter
     :param shape shape: shape of the parameter